Letters of Athol Cluny McPherson, April - August 1915 - Part 2

 they show their manly qualities, if he gets in

-the hill on the left of the railway line as you
+the hill on the left of the Railway line as you

 go through ararat would be the best place

-for the electors to go, what a turn the votes
+for the Electors to go, what a turn the votes

-took at Bendigo, the Labourites must have
+took at Bendigo, the Labouritesmus must have

 got a bit of a shock there, it should almost